M-earnest/docker_workshop/_sources/basics/quickstart.md

 ```

-Depending on a given container's architecture and definition, it should remove itself from running instances when exiting.
+Depending on a given container's architecture and definition, it should automatically be removed from your running instances when exiting.
 However it's worth to ensure that and check which instance are currently running when you notice e.g., a drop in perfomance (note: more on docker management in the next session).

 This can easily be done by: